nicholaelaw/nicholaelaw.github.io/_posts/2011-02-22-saturday-endeavour.md

 ###Building QuantLib

 The rest of building Boost went almost fine.
-Still a few .lib’s and .dll’s are not showing up but they are not necessary to my task.
+Still a few `.lib`’s and `.dll`’s are not showing up but they are not necessary to my task.
 Now I’m more than eager to get to the real objective.

 The current version of QuantLib is not prepared for Visual Studio 2010.
 In fact it won’t even build in VS2010.
 Every file has pre-compiler instructions that stop the compiler if the compiler version does not match.
 I had to go through the SVN repository and grab the trunk, which is VS2010-ready, as well as not release-ready.